Mother's Day brings record sales, generating $110M in revenue during the week of May 4th.

 We ditch faxing individual orders to growers and begin using the FedEx Internet platform

-Founder Jared Polis uses eBay and his family’s website (Blue Mountain Greeting Cards) to test his idea of selling flowers online.
-He ships 500 rose bouquets from the San Francisco floral market for Valentine’s Day.
+Founder Jared Polis tests the idea of selling flowers online and ships 500 rose bouquets from the San Francisco floral market for Valentine’s Day.

 The ProFlowers revolution launches by offering one dozen roses for $29.99 with a 7-day freshness guarantee.